 - 4. Research participants must voluntarily give informed consent/assent, and in cases where the research participant is a minor, parental permission may be required.
-The IRB determines whether written documentation of informed consent/parental permission/ assent is necessary, not the student researcher.
+The IRB determines whether written documentation of informed consent/parental permission/assent is necessary, not the student researcher.
 When informed consent is required by an IRB, student researcher must upload a blank copy, along with any blank copies of any surveys used, in the STS application in Task 3. - 5.
 Student researchers may NOT publish or display information in a report that identifies the human participants directly or through identifiers linked to the participants (including photographs), without written consent (Public Health Service Act, 42, USC 241 (d)). - 6.
-If a student-designed invention program, software, concept, etc. is product tested by human participants, other than the student researcher, the project must be reviewed and approved by an IRB as described above before the product testing takes place.
-Student designed inventions should have documentation of risk assessment. - 7.
+If a student-designed invention, program, software, concept, etc. is product tested by human participants, other than the student researcher, the project must be reviewed and approved by an IRB as described above before the product testing takes place.
+Studentdesigned inventions should have documentation of risk assessment. - 7.
 All standardized tests that are not in the public domain must be administered, scored and interpreted by a qualified professional as required by the instrument publisher.
 Any and all use and distribution of the test must be in accordance with the publisher's requirements, including procurement of legal copies of the instrument.
 In these cases, the student must provide documented evidence of usage permissions and adherence to publisher requirements.
 Standardized tests in the public domain do not require documentation in the Regeneron STS application. - 8.
-Studies that collect original photographs/videos of humans other than the student researcher require IRB pre-approval and photo consent forms.
+Studies that collect original photographs/videos of humans other than the student researcher require IRB pre-approval and photo consent forms. - 9.
+Students are prohibited from providing prescription drugs to human participants.
+For additional prescription drug quidelines, see page 24, item 3.